03karenxu/school-projects/route_manager v1/README.txt

 README.txt

 Assignment for a software engineering course.
+Exercise in c programming and csv data analysis.

 Requires a csv file in the same directory which contains a list of airline routes, formatted as the example csv file "airline-routes-data.csv" is formatted.

 To compile: